 Check out some of our favorite solar mobile chargers that can charge your smartphone without the need for an electric outlet.
 This charger not only charges up to two devices at the same time, but can also be used as a flashlight.

 For your next outdoor adventure, don't forget an awesome solar camping light.
-One of our bestsellers is the Suaoki Camping LED Lantern, which is lit with LED solar powered lights.
+One of our bestsellers is the LuminAID Packlite Max 2-in-1 Solar Lantern and Smart Phone Charger, which is lit with LED solar powered lights.
 It's collapsible, so it can be easily concealed in your backpack.
-This lantern can be collapsed down, so you'll have more room for other camping necessities, while also having a light you can use at your campsite or on a dark trail.
+LuminAID solar inflatable lanterns can be collapsed down, so you'll have more room for other camping necessities, while also having a light you can use at your campsite or on a dark trail.